 We Get Perspectives.

 The targeted community becomes part of the process from the bottom-up from day 1, because at the end of the day we are seeking to aid in the cultural preservation of the community.
-We believe that it is all about the needs and wants of the community and the community’s part of all decision-making which serves to safeguard its culture.
+We believe that it is all about the needs and wants of the community and the community’s part of all decision-making.